 - Audience: their understanding of the use of each functionality required

 Naturally, you must make sure you will have attendees to your webinar; otherwise, it would mean nothing.
 Generally, the success of webinars come from promotions.

 Of course, you must promote at the right time on the right channels to get high-quality leads; otherwise, you might not get an audience.

 The best solution is, of course, to promote your webinar.
 Here are some promotion strategies.

 - Paid banner ads if a webinar is generic thought leadership.

 - Email campaigns for a live demo of your latest product launch; do this four weeks before broadcasting.

 - Share on social media for any type of webinar.
 It’s free, easy, and an excellent way to reach a wider audience.

-Remember to send you registrants a reminder the day or an hour before your webinar.
+Remember to send your registrants a reminder the day or an hour before your actual webinar presentation.

 Our attention span is typically short; we easily get distracted.
 On the same note, keeping someone’s attention, especially in a virtual setting, would be quite tricky.